Persistent Organic Pollutants

 A study from Korea found that dioxin-like POP levels were associated with glucose intolerance, fasting glucose levels, obesity, triglycerides, and blood pressure (Park et al. 2013).
 A study from Japan also implicated dioxin-like POPs in metabolic syndrome, especially glucose intolerance, triglycerides, and high blood pressure (Uemura et al. 2009).

 In China, some organochlorine pesticides showed significantly positive associations with triglycerides, total cholesterol, and LDL cholesterol levels, and negative relationships with HDL cholesterol in people without diabetes (Han et al. 2019).
 Also in China, higher dietary intake of DDT and DDE were associated with lower HDL cholesterol levels (Wang et al. 2021).
+In Chinese adults, Higher exposure to β-HCH, DDE, and PCBs, as well as their mixtures, were correlated with an increased risk of metabolic syndrome (Zhang et al. 2023).

 A study from the PCB-contaminated area of Anniston, Alabama, found that while PCB levels were not associated with metabolic syndrome, levels of other organochlorine pesticides were (e.g., DDT and DDE) (Rosenbaum et al. 2017).
 In the Akwesasne Mohawks, various POPs were associated with various components of the metabolic syndrome (Aminov and Carpenter 2020).
 In the Cree in Northern Quebec, POPs were not associated with various measures of obesity (Akbar et al. 2020).
 In Indigenous peoples in Canada, higher POP levels were linked to higher blood pressure (Zuk et al. 2021).